George Dornbusch: Personal life and death

 In December 1846, Dornbusch married Johanna Wilhelmine Amalie Siemers, the daughter of a Hamburg merchant.
-This marriage, which ended in divorce, in 1865, produced two children.
-Dornbusch later married Emma Wallis, his former housekeeper, (Note: The 1861 United Kingdom census lists Emma Wallis as employed as Dornbusch's housekeeper; the 1871 census lists her as his wife.) and they had three children.
-In 1866, along with his daughter Ada, from his first marriage, and his second wife, he signed an 1866 petition for women's suffrage.
+The marriage, which produced two children, ended in divorce in 1865.
+Dornbusch later married Emma Wallis (Note: The 1861 United Kingdom census lists Emma Wallis as employed as Dornbusch's housekeeper; the 1871 census lists her as his wife.) and they had three children.
+In 1866, he signed a women's suffrage petition with his daughter Ada, from his first marriage, and his second wife.

-Dornbusch was active in the spiritualism movement and was a Theosophist.

-Dornbusch died of bronchitis at his home in South Hackney on 5 February 1873, at the age of 53.
+Dornbusch died of bronchitis at his home in South Hackney on 5 February 1873, aged 53.
 He was buried in Abney Park Cemetery, London.
 Dornbusch's great-great-grandson was the space scientist Kevin Beurle, a fifth-generation vegetarian.